jetinthomas/Test/README.md

 I am in the master branch.

-I am causing the conflict.
+I am after resolving the conflict.